top of page

 • Poor scapular control

-When the shoulder can’t stabilize, the position the arm is off, control declines, force increases
+When the shoulder can’t stabilize, the arm position is off, control declines, and force increases.
+This leads to:

 • Increased elbow flexor demand